meettaimur/MYeORM/README.md

 # MYeORM
-A high performance ORM, for those who prefer SQL for optimal performance.
+A high performance ORM, for those who prefer SQL to achieve optimal performance.

 ##### As Micro ORM
 * provides extension methods to IDbConnection, so can be used with any database provider